rednose-public/rednose-ui/UPGRADE-1.5.md

  * Loading app within iFrames is no longer supported in its current form.
  * Module `Rednose.Templates` was removed and has been replaced by App/View extensions.
+ * Support for dialog instances has been dropped, apps should only render views and dialogs should not be rendered by apps.

 ## rednose-contextmenu